okartal/snATAC_pipeline/README.md

 * Timeline for each run.
 An example timeline in your report: ![timeline](./examples/timeline_eg.png)
 * Detailed reports on each steps, including cmd, input, output and stderr and etc.
 * Resume from last failed point just rerun the script.
+* Through `conda`, it is easy to be installed in any machine.
 # Licence
 MIT